intel/scikit-learn-intelex/doc/sources/system_requirements.rst

      - ✔️

 .. note::
-    It supports only Intel CPU.
+    It supports only CPUs.
-    Recommended for conda users by default.
+    Recommended for conda users by default

 **Anaconda Cloud: Intel channel**